ahmedshaikhm/amazonpdp/README.md

 # Google's Chrome Web Store
 The latest extension is live on Google's Chrome Web Store https://chromewebstore.google.com/detail/amazon-pdp-finder/jepnkidgibnkpkipjcjjbnpganihacjl?hl=en-GB&authuser=0.
 You can search by its name "Amazon PDP Finder".

+# Developer
+I am Ahmed Shaikh Memon, you can connect with me over https://www.linkedin.com/in/ahmedshaikhm